2022 California wildfires

-The 2022 California wildfire season was a series of wildfires burning throughout the U.S. state of California.
-By the end of the year, a total of 7,667 fires had been recorded, totaling approximately 331,358 acres across the state.
+By the end of the year, a total of 7,477 wildfires had been recorded throughout the U.S. state of California, totaling approximately 331,358 acres across the state.
 Wildfires killed nine people in California in 2022, destroyed 772 structures, and damaged another 104.
-The 2022 season followed the 2020 and 2021 California wildfire seasons, which had the highest and second-highest (respectively) numbers of acres burned in the historical record, with a sharp drop in acreage burned.
+The 2020 and 2021 wildfire seasons had the highest and second-highest (respectively) numbers of acres burned in the historical record, with a sharp drop in acreage burned.

 Drastic climatic and ecological conditions, including climate change and long-term drought, had led to the anticipation of another potentially above-average wildfire season on the heels of two previous such seasons in 2020 and 2021.
 However, while the number of fires to date in 2022 was only slightly below the 5-year average (7,641 fires versus 8,049 fires), the total acreage burned was well below the 5-year average; 363,939 acres burned in 2022 thus far versus the 5-year average of 2,324,096 acres (though that average includes several of California's most significant fire seasons).

 Peak fire season in California typically occurs in late summer and/or fall, and effectively ends when significant precipitation occurs across the state.
 Governor of California Gavin Newsom officially marked "the end of peak wildfire season” in most of the state in mid-November.
 The quieter fire year was received gratefully by state officials and was highlighted by multiple news outlets, which attributed the downturn in severity largely to fortunate weather patterns, such as well-timed precipitation and favorable wind conditions.
 Officials were also quick to suggest that a contributing factor might have been several billion dollars invested in wildfire resilience projects, such as prescribed burning and community outreach.

 Despite the 'quiet' year as measured in acreage, a number of significant wildfires burned in California in 2022; these include the Oak Fire in Mariposa County, which burned over 180 structures, the McKinney Fire in Siskiyou County, which caused 4 fatalities, and the Mosquito Fire in Placer and El Dorado counties, which was California's largest wildfire of the year.

+Background

+The timing of "fire season" in California is variable, depending on the amount of prior winter and spring precipitation, the frequency and severity of weather such as heat waves and wind events, and moisture content in vegetation.
+Northern California typically sees wildfire activity between late spring and early fall, peaking in the summer with hotter and drier conditions.
+Occasional cold frontal passages can bring wind and lightning.
+The timing of fire season in Southern California is similar, peaking between late spring and fall.
+The severity and duration of peak activity in either part of the state is modulated in part by weather events: downslope/offshore wind events can lead to critical fire weather, while onshore flow and Pacific weather systems can bring conditions that hamper wildfire growth.